Inter-shore exchanges: cooperating to meet Mediterranean agricultural and food challenges

 Speakers

-• Habiba Ntourin, member of the Safirate al Achab women's cooperative in Sekoura M'Daz, representative of the Boulemane living lab of the NATAE project
+• Habiba Ntourin, President of the women's cooperative of Safirate al Achab of Sekoura M'Daz, representative of the Boulemane living lab of the NATAE project

 • Fatima-Zahra Elmiri, National Coordinator of the IHYAE program and the DIAF project, Ministry of Agriculture, Maritime Fisheries, Rural Development and Water and Forests